Exploring Museums in Amsterdam – A Beginner’s Guide

 3. Anne Frank House

-The Anne Frank House is a poignant reminder of the horrors of World War II and the Holocaust.
-This museum is located in the actual house where Anne Frank and her family hid from the Nazis during the war.
-Walking through the secret annex and reading Anne’s diary entries will leave a lasting impact.
+Anyone who gets a chance to visit the Anne Frank House will definitely be able to get a touch of the haunting experiences of World War II and the holocaust.
+This museum is located in the actual house that Anne Frank and other people hid from the Nazi in the second world war.
+It is possible to get a vivid impression by walking through the secret annex and also by reading Anne’s diary entries.

 4. Stedelijk Museum